mnitchev/cluster-api-provider-kind/README.md

 # Cluster API Provider Kind

 Kubernetes-native declarative infrastructure for Kind.
+This is not a full implementation of the cluster-api specification and only supports a few Kind Config features.
+You can see what's supported in the [KindCluster spec](api/v1alpha3/kindcluster_types.go)

 ## Installation